ChrisPimenta/react-animations/README.md

-# react-animations
-A project to practice animations
+A project to refresh knowledge in class based react and to practice animations